ericj112/chatgpt-ircbot/README.md

 tested with python3.7

+to log use "python3.7 -u /path/to/chatgpt-ircbot.py | tee -a /path/to/log"

 Disclaimer: could give a longer than 3 line response since it parses the line for irc length later